 This effect matters when considering the Coase Theorem which states that the allocation of resources to individuals who are free to bargain and transact at no cost should be independent of initial property rights.
 But if there is an endowment effect then the marginal rate of substitution between one good and another is affected by the endowment, so the individual who is assigned the property right to a good will be more likely to retain it and this will lead to under-trading and inefficient allocations.
 As a result we can have crossing indifference curves, because preference orderings will depend on the endowment.

 To test the significance of this effect we would want to conduct a field experiment to see if we observe the effect out of the artificial lab and in a real market setting, with experienced participants who learn about the market.
 List conducts an experiment whereby he asks a participant at a sports card show to fill out a survey in exchange for a good (one of two sports card assigned at random) as compensation.
 Once the participant has been given the card, the experimenter reveals the other good and asks the subject whether he wants to trade it.
-He finds that dealers are likely to trade the cards more frequently (around 45% swapped) than non-dealers (only 20-25% swapped).
+He finds that dealers are likely to trade the best bad credit card more frequently (around 45% swapped) than non-dealers (only 20-25% swapped).
 This difference is present even between experienced versus inexperienced customers with experienced non-dealers swapping 46.7% of the time whilst inexperienced non-dealers swapped only 6.8% of the time.
 In the exit interview, 95% of subjects declared that they intended to keep the good and in a follow up study, only one subject had sold the good.
 The evidence shows that market experience plays a significant role in eliminating the endowment effect since each participant is randomly allocated the good, we would expect fewer than 50% to trade if the endowment effect existed, and around 50% to trade if the endowment effect wasn’t present.
 At the 45% level we can’t reject the null hypothesis of an endowment effect with Fisher’s exact test.

 Status quo bias – when faced with a choice among different options, people have a tendency to stick with the default.
 This effect is driven by the (sometimes marginal) cognitive costs involved in thinking about the choice and considering switching.
 This bias is amplified when there are more choices available and/or the choice is more complex.